bunny0310/VocabBoosterV3/README.md

 3. Make sure that your local Mongo server is running on port 27017.
 Cd into the `database/scripts` subdirectory of the probject and run the **setup.sh** script to initialize the database.
 Use the command `sh setup.sh`.
 4. In a seperate terminal window, fire up the words API on the port 5001.
 Ensure that the port number is not being used by any other application.
 Cd into `dotnet/words` and run the command `dotnet run --urls=http://localhost:5001/`.
 5. Similarly, in a separate terminal window, fire up the auth API on the port 5002.
 Cd into `dotnet/auth` and run the command `dotnet run --urls=http://localhost:5002/`.
+6. Run the React project in a seperate terminal window.
+Cd into `ui` and do `npm install` to install all the project dependencies followed by `npm start`.